 - 9) The conduct of clinical trials enrolling healthy volunteers or "healthy patients", i.e. clinical trials that do not offer any therapeutic benefit for the enrolled trial subjects, such as bioequivalence or pharmacokinetics studies, shall be permissible providing safety measures for trial subjects are adopted.
 Recommended safety measures during the commencement of clinical trials with healthy volunteers or clinical trials without therapeutic benefit for enrolled trial subjects: - a.
 Collection of the potential trial subject's COVID history no longer than 4 days prior to invitation to the trial site; - b.
 Completion of the RT-PCR test to evidence SARS-CoV-2 and the evaluation of its result prior to the trial subject's enrolment; (The RT-PCR test is mandatory only for volunteers living or working in a locality with an increased occurrence of COVID-19 (see above).
 For other volunteers the RT-PCR test is not mandatory.) - c.
 Safety measures during the conduct of the clinical trial: - i.
 During hospitalisation, reduce the number of trial subjects in one room to the lowest practicable count, no more than 4 persons. - ii.
 Provide protective aids for the personnel single-use masks; in the course of sampling: single-use gowns, respirators or single-use masks + protective shields, gloves to be exchanged after each trial subject sampling by the staff. - iii.
 Minimise trial subject accumulation at the trial site; obligation to wear masks while moving around the trial site. - iv.
 During meals, define trial subject groups that shall remain unchanged for the duration of the clinical trial (e.g. by rooms).
 A single table may be occupied by trial subjects from the same room. - v.
 Provide disinfection in corridors and in the rooms. - vi.
-Tighter hygienic and disinfection rules, particularly for restrooms and common premises. - Possibility to utilise "Home care" in the conduct of clinical trials also in areas where there is no longer an increased coronavirus occurrence and outside the period of the COVID-19 pandemics.
+Tighter hygienic and disinfection rules, particularly for restrooms and common premises.

+10) Possibility to utilise "Home care" in the conduct of clinical trials.